abradshaw/getting-started-with-satellite-6/README.md

 ###About the book

 This book aims to get you up and running with Satellite 6 in the quickest possible time, so that you can start experiencing the benefits it brings as soon as possible.
-It does not aim at being an in depth reference guide
+It does not aim at being an in depth reference guide.

+<u>We shall use defaults whereever possible</u>

 ### About you